mattiatamburrino/My-Portfolio/README.md

 This is a school project that showcases a portfolio built entirely with HTML and CSS.
 I have now made this my official portfolio, and it's freely available through GitHub Pages hosting.
 Feel free to explore the code and use it as a learning resource.
+I know that my portfolio is not easily adaptable to all screen sizes.